igorua/commercetools-demo-site/README.md

 You can interactively model the product type in the Merchant Center.
  * Take your time to understand the Attribute types and Constraints (precise documentation can be found here: http://dev.commercetools.com/http-api-projects-productTypes.html#attribute-definition )
  * From you analyis (see above), rather choose just a few core attributes and do them right instead of trying completeness.
 E.g. a well configured "Enum" creates a dropdown in the PIM section of the Merchant Ceter, which is more impressive than an array of 50 text fields.
- * Type speficific hints:
+ * Type specific hints:
   * to fill the localizable types with multiple language values from CSV, append e.g. `.de` or `.en` to the column name.
-  * Enum is nice, Localizable Enum is nicer (you can "translate" / "rename" the values in the source datafeed
+  * Enum is nice, Localizable Enum is nicer (you can "translate" / "rename" the values in the source datafeed).
   * Although powerful, avoid Nested and Reference attributes in demo imports unless they play a key role in the project.
 They are not as easy to import and harder to explain (esp.
 Nested)

 After you modeled your default product type, go into the "Settings" tab in the Heroku Backend, click "Reveal Config Vars" and set the following: